oruga-ui/oruga/packages/docs/components/Datepicker.md

                 },
                 {
                     class: "tableCellWithinHoveredClass",
-                    description: "Class of the table cells within the range when on hover",
+                    description: "Class of the table cell when hovered during range selection",
-                    warning: "Try range",
+                    warning: "See it in action selecting a date range",
                     action: (cmp) => {
                         cmp.data.range = true
                         cmp.data.inline = true